-You can also choose one of many examples of Jamstack headless CMS in addition to the eCommerce platform.
-For example, a headless platform from Storyblok enables you to use a real-time visual content editor thanks to its blocks-based structure.
+You can also choose one of many headless commerce examples of Content Management Systems in addition to the eCommerce platform.
+For example, a headless commerce platform from Storyblok enables you to use a real-time visual content editor thanks to its blocks-based structure.

 Exceptional Developer Experience

 As developers responsible for creating headless commerce sites are not dependent on a particular technology or architecture they need to work with, they can choose the tools and frameworks that they know best.
 Because of this, they enjoy the development process more, work faster, and the results are of a higher quality.